bclins/bclins.github.io/spring24/math342/notes.md

 * **Workshop**: [Bisection method](Workshops/Bisection.pdf)

 One feature of the Bisection method is that we can easily find the worst case absolute error in our approximation of a root.
-That is because every time we repeat the algorithm and cut the interval in half, the error reduces by a factor of 2.
+That is because every time we repeat the algorithm and cut the interval in half, the error reduces by a factor of 2, so that
+$$\text{Absolute error} \le \frac{(b-a)}{2^n}.$$
+We saw that it takes about 10 iterations to increase the accuracy by 3 decimal places (because $2^{10} \approx 10^3$).

+We finished by comparing the bisection method for finding roots with the Babylonian algorithm for finding square roots.
+Why are square roots called roots?
+Because every square root is a root of a square function.
+For example, $\sqrt{5}$ is a root of $x^2 - 5 = 0$.

 - - -